-We are delighted to consider applications from students from other schools.
+We are delighted to receive applications from students from other schools.
 Please discuss your application with your present Head of Year or Form Tutor, but please actively consider applying to Kendrick if you have the correct academic potential and you feel you could benefit from the outstanding education we offer.
-We take about 40-50 new students into the Sixth Form each year, although this does vary from year to year.
+We take about 44 new students into the Sixth Form each year, although this does vary from year to year.
 The entry requirements for the Sixth Form are given on the previous page.
 Places are in great demand and students are encouraged to apply as soon as possible, after application forms are made available online.
 The Sixth Form Prospectus and online application form will be issued on our website in early November and at our Sixth Form Open Evening.
-The closing date for the completion of application forms is Friday 26th January 2018.
-Kendrick School will request your predicted GCSE grades from your current school and must be received by 9th February 2018.
+The closing date for the completion of application forms is Friday 22nd January 2021.
+Kendrick School will request your predicted GCSE grades from your current school and these must be received by 5th February 2021.
 We will inform you if your school reference form has not been returned to us within 10 days, and we will then ask you to encourage your Head of Year to return it to Kendrick as soon as possible.
 Applications cannot be considered until both forms have been received by the Admissions Officer at Kendrick School.

-You will be required to attend a Consultation Meeting which will take place in the week beginning 26th February 2018.
+You will be required to attend a Consultation Meeting which will take place in the week beginning 1st March 2021.
 The meeting will be to discuss your subject choices and other aspects of your life at Kendrick.
-You will also be asked to complete a short written task which will be used to identify any literacy support that may be required following admission.